 How to Ace Your Zoom Interview

 Zoom is a video conferencing software platform that allows you to connect remotely to one or more people.
-Not surprising, after the pandemic struck, zoom became more popular for corporate meetings and for remote job interviews.
+Unsurprisingly, Zoom and other similar virtual platforms became more popular after the pandemic struck as a way to hold remote corporate meetings and for job interviews.
+However, remote meetings have long been a necessity in companies with teams in different countries.

 If you’ve secured an interview, then chances are that it will be conducted over Zoom – or an alternate video conferencing platform such as Skype or Microsoft Teams.
 This goes without saying but you should treat your Zoom interview like any other video job interview.

-Interview Tips for Zoom (Skype, Microsoft Teams, or any other platform)
+Interview Tips for Zoom (or Skype, Microsoft Teams, or any other platform)

 Familiarise yourself with Zoom